bill-baumgartner/kabob.app/README.md

    ```sh
    git clone --branch v0.2 https://github.com/bill-baumgartner/kabob.app ./kabob.app.git
    ```
 3. Follow the instructions in `kabob.app.git/allegrograph/build/config/user-env.sh.example` to create a `user-env.sh` file with your AllegroGraph license.
+Place the newly created `user-env.sh` file in the same directory as `the user-env.sh.example` file.

    > At this point, the KaBOB build is ready to proceed via a succession of scripts that call Docker commands.
 All scripts should be run from the base directory of the project: `cd kabob.app.git`

 ### BUILD STEP 1: Download datasources and generate RDF
+Run: `scripts/step1_rdf-gen.sh KEY n` where:
+  * _KEY_ is a user-defined key to uniquely identify the KaBOB build.
+This key enables multiple KaBOB instances to be run in the same Docker environment.
+Example keys may be "development" or "production".
+Keys must not contain whitespace.
-Run: `scripts/step1_rdf-gen.sh n` where _n_ is the number of docker containers (1-5) that will be used to generate RDF. _n_ should be <= the number of cores available on your machine.
+  * _n_ is the number of docker containers (1-5) that will be used to generate RDF. _n_ should be <= the number of cores available on your machine.

    > This step may take >90 min.

 ### BUILD STEP 2: Setup and start AllegroGraph
-Run: `scripts/step2_ag-setup.sh`
+Run: `scripts/step2_ag-setup.sh KEY` where:
+  * _KEY_ is __the same__ user-defined key specified in _Build Step 1_ above that uniquely identifies the KaBOB build.

    > At this point, AllegroGraph should be running and its WebView UI should be visible at http://[HOST_URL]:10035, where [HOST_URL] is the URL for the machine hosting KaBOB.
 Access credentials for logging into AllegroGraph can be found in the `user-env.sh` file created earlier in this step.
-(See the SuperUser line).

 ### BUILD STEP 3: Build KaBOB
-Run: `scripts/step3_build-kabob.sh`
+Run: `scripts/step3_build-kabob.sh KEY` where:
+  * _KEY_ is __the same__ user-defined key specified in _Build Step 1_ above that uniquely identifies the KaBOB build.

    > Building the human KaBOB instance should take ~100 minutes.
 If you would like to follow along via the agraph logs you can login to the agraph container using `docker exec -ti agraph bash` and then view the agraph log output using `tail -f /tmp/agraph_load_check---supervisor-MKGnli.log` (note the name of the log file may be slightly different)